Romania, Russia, Yugoslavia

 Diary of Anton Zakelj, translated and edited by John Zakelj http://zakeljdiary.s5.com/

-They were certain in large numbers to be Russians [error, Ukrainians] and Poles with some Yugoslavs and Greeks, and inside Germany would be French, Belgians, and Dutch.
+They were certain in large numbers to be Russians [error, Ukrainians weren't allowed to have their own identity] and Poles [also Ukrainians] with some Yugoslavs and Greeks, and inside Germany would be French, Belgians, and Dutch.
 They were the result of the vast transfer of population that Germany had begun in early 1942 to provide labor for its war industry, farms, and military construction.
 An Allied agency had estimated that as of October 1943 there were 21 million displaced persons in Europe, mainly in Germany or in territory annexed by the Reich.

 The DPs, moreover, could not be ignored even briefly or in the heat of battle, for they might harbor among them a danger to human life, both military and civilian, that was potentially greater than the war itself-the virus-like micro-organism Rickettsia.
 A benign parasite of the body louse, Rickettsia, when it passes from the feces of a louse into a human body through a bite or opening in the skin, causes typhus, the most feared epidemic disease in Europe since the bubonic plague.